Invoca/developer-docs/source/api_documentation/signal_api/index.rst

     **Required**

-    `name:` The name describing the signal event.
+    `name` The name describing the signal event.
 For reporting a sale happened on a call, “Sale” is recommended.
     Other examples include “Free Trial”, “2yr Subscription”, “Cancellation.”
     This can be used elsewhere in the system and should be a small list of values meaningful to your organization.
     Names are matched case-insensitively, but we will preserve and use the casing of the first time the signal name is reported.

     **Optional**

-    `partner_unique_id:` Unique identifier, to distinguish between updating an existing signal (for example correcting a sale that was reported) versus adding a second sale to the call (for example a reservation made while on the call and then an add on item purchased later).
+    `partner_unique_id` Unique identifier, to distinguish between updating an existing signal (for example correcting a sale that was reported) versus adding a second sale to the call (for example a reservation made while on the call and then an add on item purchased later).
     Note: this ID only needs to be unique within the given transaction and **name**, so it can be as simple as “1”, “2”… or it can be a globally unique ID if desired.
 Defaults to empty string if not passed.

-    `occurred_at_time:` This allows batching of signal results at a later time and still capture the exact time the signal event happened.
+    `occurred_at_time` This allows batching of signal results at a later time and still capture the exact time the signal event happened.
 See **Timestamp Formats** section below for descriptions of supported timestamps.
 Defaults to the time of the API request if not provided.

-    `revenue:` Money with up to 2 decimal places (period separated).
+    `revenue` Money with up to 2 decimal places (period separated).
     Assumed to be in the same currency as the organization that owns the signal being reported.
     Defaults to null if not passed.
 (Recommended to omit parameter if no sale occurred, instead of passing 0).
     Do not include formatting such as currency symbol or separators (i.e. commas).

-    `value:` True or false as to whether the signal was met or not.
+    `value` True or false as to whether the signal was met or not.
 Defaults to true if not passed.
 Can be a string ‘true’ or ‘false’, or 1 (true) or 0 (false), Yes (true), or No (false).
 These values are not case sensitive.

 ------